 Now widely known as an addictive disorder, these conditions typically appear as six common categories including alcohol use, tobacco use, cannabis use, stimulant use, hallucinogen use, and opioid use.
-Every one of these has a very real potential for relapse depending on an individual’s compulsion to use a substance, inability to control it, and a dramatic shift in emotional state such as feeling depressed, irritable or anxious.
+Every one of these has a very real potential for relapse depending on an individual’s compulsion to use a substance, inability to control it, and a dramatic shift in an emotional state such as feeling depressed, irritable, or anxious.

 Relapse in its basic definition is something that is presently occurring, with an unknown conclusion.
 Compared to an event, which is something that already happened and cannot be changed, relapse can be changed.
 In the world of addiction, relapse is typically viewed as a series of events outside of the recovery process such drinking a beer or smoking a joint, and the relapse process as a whole is separated into three distinct stages.

 Relapse through thoughts